Abiola45w/Consumer-complaints--analytics/README.md

 LinkedIn: [https://www.linkedin.com/in/ojumola-adedeji-758471381/]
 GitHub: [http://www.github.com/Abiola45w]

----

-## 🏁 Summary
+## Summary
+The Consumer Complaints Dashboard demonstrates my end-to-end data analytics workflow — from data cleaning and transformation to visualization and insight communication.
-This project demonstrates data storytelling, dashboard design, and analytical insights using Power BI.
+It reflects my attention to design, business reasoning, and storytelling in Power BI.

-It was created to enhance portfolio presentation for data analysis and visualization roles.
+I’m continuously expanding my portfolio with more analytics and machine learning projects.
+ Let’s connect on LinkedIn: [https://www.linkedin.com/in/ojumola-adedeji-758471381/] or GitHub: [http://www.github.com/Abiola45w] to collaborate or discuss data solutions